Lifecycle API

 @Override

-public void bootstrap(@NotNull BootstrapContext context) {
+public void bootstrap(BootstrapContext context) {

 final LifecycleEventManager<BootstrapContext> lifecycleManager = context.getLifecycleManager();